pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 ***Hint***

-*It is recommended to start from `SceneManager` so that you can get the scenes displayed.*
+*It is recommended to start from `SceneManager.java`, `ResourceLoader.java` and `MainMenuPane.java` so that you can get the scenes displayed.*